Pharmacogenomics: Commercial pharmacogenetic testing laboratories

-Direct-to-Consumer Pharmacogenetic Testing
+Direct-to-consumer pharmacogenetic testing

 Direct-to-consumer (DTC) pharmacogenetic tests allow consumers to obtain pharmacogenetic testing without an order from a prescriber.
 DTC pharmacogenetic tests are generally reviewed by the FDA to determine the validity of test claims.
 The FDA maintains a list of DTC genetic tests that have been approved.

-Common Pharmacogenomic-Specific Nomenclature
+Common pharmacogenomic-specific nomenclature

 Genotype

 There are multiple ways to represent a pharmacogenomic genotype.
 A commonly used nomenclature system is to report haplotypes using a star (*) allele (e.g., CYP2C19 *1/*2).
 Single-nucleotide polymorphisms (SNPs) may be described using their assignment reference SNP cluster ID (rsID) or based on the location of the base pair or amino acid impacted.

 Phenotype

 In 2017 CPIC published results of an expert survey to standardize terms related to clinical pharmacogenetic test results.
 Consensus for terms to describe allele functional status, phenotype for drug metabolizing enzymes, phenotype for drug transporters, and phenotype for high-risk genotype status was reached.